-The negotiations will continue until either a fair settlement is reached or the case is taken to trial.
+The negotiations will continue until a fair settlement is reached or the case is trialed.
 Almost 98 percent of all cases settle out of court.

 The initial check will be addressed to you and your attorney.
 You will have to sign over the check to the lawyer so that the case can be completed.
 Once all of the debts are paid, the law firm will issue a new check for the remaining balance.
 This is your settlement.

 If your case goes to trial and you are awarded a settlement, the time frame to receive payment may be extended.
 However, once payment is received, it is handled the same way as if you settled out of court.

 Once you receive your final check, the case is officially closed.
 At that time, the insurance company is no longer held responsible for your medical care or any other losses you may incur in the future as a result of your injury.